SkyRemit vs Wise for Expats in China: Which Fits Better?

 Do both options need documents?

 Yes.
 For standard expat salary remittance from China, the document logic is broadly similar on both sides because the underlying compliance path is similar.
-Clear passport, work or residence documents, and tax-related salary records matter most.
+Clear passport, work or residence documents, and tax-related salary records matter most, and recent three years of tax records are usually the strongest basis.

 Which one is faster?